What is the Bible About? Biblical Theology in Revelation

 Is life hopeless?

-In part one of “What is the Bible about? we left Adam and Eve in a rather hopeless situation.
+In part one of “What is the Bible about?
+We left Adam and Eve in a rather hopeless situation.
 We saw that as God drove them out of the Garden of Eden, though everything did appear hopeless, God gave Adam and Eve a glimpse of His unfolding plan of redemption.

-Adam and Eve would now by faith not only trust God for everything they needed to sustain their lives, but they would also need to trust Him to redeem their lives.
+Adam and Eve would now, by faith, not only trust God for everything they needed to sustain their lives, but they would also need to trust Him to redeem their lives.

 There are two ways that man responds negatively to their new for redemption.

-1. The first way a man responds is to reject their need for Christ and continue in sin with no regard for the consequences.
+1. The first way a man responds is to reject their need for Christ and continue in sin, disregarding the consequences.
 Romans 1:18-25, 3:10-20, 23, 6:23 1 Corinthians 1:18-25

 2. The second way is through man’s self-effort through works of righteousness.